Mission Statement

 A majority of the Board of Directors shall constitute a quorum for the transaction of business.
 Except where otherwise specified in the Bylaws, a majority vote of the Directors present shall authorize a transaction of business.

-A. The Board of Directors may fill vacancies for any unexpired term in any elective position.
-An appointee shall remain in the appointed position until the expiration of that particular term of office.
+1. The Board of Directors may fill vacancies for any unexpired term in any elective position by a person who meets the qualifications for that office.
+An appointee shall remain in the appointed position until the expiration of that particular term of office as long as the appointee meets the qualifications for that office.

 (1) The Board of Directors determines by resolution that such a vacancy exists;